AIA-style billing G702/G703 Construction billing terms

 AIA Billing Glossary

 Construction billing terms explained in plain English.
-This glossary covers AIA-style G702 & G703 pay applications, Schedule of Values (SOV), retainage, stored materials, change orders, and related billing concepts.
+This glossary covers AIA-style G702 & G703 pay applications, Schedule of Values (SOV), retainage, stored materials, change orders, construction billing software, and related pay application terminology.

 If you are dealing with commercial pay apps, owner billing packages, subcontractor billing support, or monthly progress billing requirements, this glossary is designed to help you quickly understand the terminology that shows up on contracts, billing forms, and review comments.